Colonialism, Empire and International Law

 - Term 1

-The course aims to explore historical and contemporary dimensions of the relationship between international law and colonialism.
+The module aims to explore historical and contemporary dimensions of the relationship between international law and colonialism.

 In the first part of the term, we will consider the historical mappings of the colonial endeavour within international law as well as theoretical debates concerning colonialism, post-colonialism and neo-colonialism.